 Dr. Ngozi Akinro gained her doctorate in Mass Communication and Media Arts from Southern Illinois University, Carbondale, Illinois.
 She has a master’s degree in Mass Communication- Radio-TV from Arkansas State University and bachelor’s degree in Theater Arts from the University of Benin, Benin City, Nigeria.
 She teaches Digital Production, Media and Society and Audio and Video Production for Business.
 She has also taught Writing Across Platforms, Understanding Electronic Media and International Media Systems.
 Dr. Akinro has worked with television and radio stations in Nigeria and the United States.
 She has produced and hosted television and radio shows such as Cultural Perspectives and The Zee Show.
 She also produced and directed live stage shows and musicals.
 Her research interests include conflict management, terrorism and crisis coverage, human rights issues, social media, gender and race relations.
 She has published articles and book reviews in professional and peer reviewed research journals.
 Dr. Akinro enjoys writing, singing and cooking.

-In her free time, she enjoys collecting vinyls and comic books, reading, spending time at Half-Price Books, spending time with her fiance and dogs, and taking naps.
+In her free time, she enjoys collecting vinyl records and comic books, reading, and spending time at Half-Price Books, with Clary and her dogs, and taking naps.

 Sachiko Jayaratne is a Senior mass communication major.
 She has been a part of the Rambler Media Group since the spring of 2014.
 She primarily works as the Director for Rambler TV.
 In her spare time she enjoys playing the guitar and making brief documentaries.

 Karan Muns is a Junior mass communication major.
-She began her college journey at Texas Wesleyan University in the Fall of 2015.
+She started college at Texas Wesleyan University in the Fall of 2015.
 She joined The Rambler in 2016 and writes about sports mainly football.
-She has been a Texas Wesleyan cheerleader since her freshman year, and has cheered for 15 years.
-She describes herself as a people person with a bubbly personality that has aspirations to become a public relations strategist and eventually own her own public relations firm.
+She has been a Texas Wesleyan cheerleader since her freshman year, and has cheered for 16 years.
+She hopes to use her outgoing personality to become a public relations strategist and eventually own her own public relations firm.

 She plans to graduate in December 2018.